qonversion/android-sdk/README.md

 1. ApplicationContext
 2. Your Qonversion API key.
 3. Your side UserID
-4. QonversionBillingBuilder instance from Step 1.
+4. Instance of QonversionBillingBuilder from Step 2.
 5. Autotracking - Boolean parameter put it to TRUE
-6. QonversionCallback - Optional parameter.
-Callback that will notify your about SDK's work

 ### Java